HarryCordewener/TelnetNegotiationCore/README.md

 ## ANSI Support, ETC?
 Being a Telnet Negotiation Library, this library doesn't give support for extensions like ANSI, Pueblo, MXP, etc at this time.

-# Todo
-* Create a Changelog
-* Use Github Actions to create Nuget Package